8 Tipps für umweltschonendes Waschen - washo.ch

 In the past, when washing machines were not as efficient as they are today, clothes were washed at high temperatures.
 This was necessary to remove stains and bacteria from the laundry.
 Thanks to technological advances in washing machines, this has changed and modern detergents are also developed enough to be able to wash without pre-washing and at lower temperatures.
 This not only saves energy costs, but is also good for the environment.

 A 30°C program is usually sufficient for everyday clothes.
-Stubborn stains can be removed.B. can be easily pre-treated with a vegan Washo stain soap .
-Although low-temperature programs are good for the environment, you should also do a 60°C+ wash from time to time.
+Stubborn stains can be easily pre-treated with a vegan Washo stain soap , for example.
+Although low-temperature programs are good for the environment, a 60°C+ wash should also be done from time to time.
 This promotes the cleanliness of the washing machine and kills germs.

 1. Saving program: longer but environmentally friendly

 Washing machines have a lot of buttons.
 Hand on heart - how many of them do you use?
 Most households don't use different washing programs or the additional functions.
-We can already save a lot of electricity with the energy-saving program.
+Yet we can already save a lot of electricity with the economy program.

 It seems like a contradiction that the economy program with a much longer wash time requires less electricity and water than the standard program.
 The reason for this is that the water is heated less with "Eco".
 A test by Stiftung Warentest showed that bacteria are also removed in the economy program.